-The financial statements accompanied by this MD&A have been prepared on a going concern basis in accordance with IFRS which assumes that the Company will continue to operate for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+The unaudited condensed consolidated interim financial statements accompanied by this MD&A have been prepared on a going concern basis in accordance with IFRS which assumes that the Company will continue to operate for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.

-As of September 30, 2020, the Company did not meet certain covenants related to its Acquisition Line Facility (the "Facility") with HSBC Bank Canada ("HSBC").
-As a result, the Company was prohibited from making certain milestone payments under the Acquisition Note Payable (the "Acquisition Note") entered into with the prior owners of the AquaGuard assets (the "Vendor") that became due on October 1, 2019 and October 1, 2020, respectively.
+As of December 31, 2020, the Company did not meet certain covenants related to its Acquisition Line Facility (the "Facility") with HSBC Bank Canada ("HSBC"), the Company's primary secured lender.
+As a result, the Company was prohibited from making certain milestone payments from the Company's Facility with HSBC under the Acquisition Note Payable (the "Acquisition Note") entered into with the prior owners of the AquaGuard assets (the "Vendor") that have become due.
 The Company was also unable to use cash on hand to make the payments to the Vendor without being offside on covenant calculations under the Facility.
-For further discussion of the Facility and the Acquisition Note, as well as the subordination agreement entered into between the Company, the Vendor and HSBC which provides that no Acquisition Note amounts will be due if the Company is in breach of the Facility, please see "Liquidity & Capital Resources".